hexpm/community/README.md

 Community packages are added to this repository as a mixfile with metadata describing the project and how to fetch it.
 To add a package or add a new version of a package simply send a pull request with the necessary changes to the package mixfile.
 When the pull request is merged the package will be published.

-If your project have been published to Hex through Hex Community and you want to take over ownership send an email to admin@hex.pm with your Hex user details and the admins will transfer the package after verifing your ownership.
+If your project have been published to Hex through Hex Community and you want to take over ownership send an email to support@hex.pm with your Hex user details and the admins will transfer the package after verifing your ownership.

 ## Instructions